czarpino/czarpino.github.io/_posts/2015-6-8-open-git-branching-model.md

 ## Release branch

 A release branch is another short-lived branch created to initiate the release cycle.
-It contains the latest **production-ready** version of the software and is used to parallelize deployment and the next stage of development e.g. deploying v1.0 while proceeding to work on v2.0.
+It contains the latest production-ready version of the software and is used to parallelize deployment and the next stage of development i.e. deploying v1.0 while proceeding to work on v2.0.

 A release branch starts by branching off dev branch.
 Release specific commits (e.g. configuration or bug fixes) may be made before it is finally merged to master branch.
 Bug fixes and general maintenance also happens on the release branch.
-It is discarded when the next release branch gets merge to master.
+It is discarded when the next release branch gets merged to master.

 ## Dev